DeKUT-DSAIL/arm-dev-summit/bioacoustics/README.md

 <details>
   <summary>Click to expand!</summary>

 After installing the Raspbian OS on the Raspberry Pi we need to access its the command line.
-This can be done using a monitor or another computer on the same network as the Raspberry Pi using SSH.
+We can do it using a USB keyboard, a monitor, a HDMI cable and a mouse.
+Just plug the mouse and the keyboard into the Raspberry Pi's USB ports and the HDMI to the HDMI's ports on the monitor and the Pi.
+Power the monitor and the Pi.
+From here you can access the Raspberry Pi's full desktop environment.

+If you do not have access to a USB keyboard, a monitor, a HDMI cable and a mouse, we will use SSH to access the commandline of a headless Raspberry Pi with another computer.
 The steps below are a guide on how to use access the command line of a Raspberry Pi using SSH

 ### Step 1
+Connect the Ethernet cable to the Ethernet ports on your computer and the Raspberry Pi and power the Raspberry Pi.
+Ensure that the green LED at the Raspberry Pi's Ethernet port is blinking to show a connection has been established between your computer and the Pi.

+### Step 2
 Download and install PuTTy [here](https://the.earth.li/~sgtatham/putty/latest/w64/putty-64bit-0.76-installer.msi) for Windows and [here](https://the.earth.li/~sgtatham/putty/latest/putty-0.76.tar.gz) for Unix

-### Step 2
-Connect your PC/Mac to the same Wi-Fi you entered SSID and password to the Pi during the image writing process.
-Alternatively, you can connect the Raspberry to your computer using an ethernet cable and then power the Raspberry Pi.

 ### Step 3
 Open PuTTy and key in `raspberrypi.local` as shown below: